iwilare/category-theory-course-2025/2025-02-27 - Lecture 5 - Products.md

 For the other examples, `A && B && x == 0` also gives us projection maps, but intuitively it gives us something "more" than just the conjunction.

 - The second condition *existence of pairing* can be thought of as the fact that pairs are not allowed to have any "extra" information than the one that they already have.
-NOTE!
-This is never captured at the level of objects, but at the level of *arrows*, by asking that certain arrows exist.
-(Does "8" know that it's the minimum of 10 and 8?)
+**NOTE!** This is never captured at the level of *objects*, but at the level of *arrows*, by asking that certain arrows exist.
+(Does "8" know that it's the minimum of 10 and 8?
+No!
+This "being the minumum fact" is determined by the fact that certain arrows (i.e., $\le$ relations) are true.)
 Objects in a category are just the values of a certain Rust type, so they are just symbols.

 Let's see why the above choices fail because of the second condition:

 For $\textsf{Prog}$:

 2. *(Existence of pairs/no garbage.)* if someone gives you the following data,
     - another object (proposition) `H`,
     - two arrows $l : H \to A, \qquad$ the implication `H` $\to$ `A`,